-EXECUTIVE SERVICE S No Service Level Indicator Bench- mark Performance On Target Y/N Comments Human Resources Managemen t (cont) 4 All HR Policies are relevant and adhere to legislative requirements.
+EXECUTIVE SERVICES No Service Level Indicator Bench- mark Performance On Target Y/N Comments Human Resources Managemen t (cont) 4 All HR Policies are relevant and adhere to legislative requirements.
 Frequency of review and updating of policies.
-3-yearly or as regulated 87.88% N 33 staff policies and procedures (excludes WHS); 4 policies/ procedures out of date, with 3 drafted, 2 waiting for consultation with staff committees before being submitted for adoption and 1 with GM for review.
+3-yearly or as regulated 93.9% N 33 staff policies and procedures (excludes WHS); 2 policies/ procedures out of date, 7 draft policies have been submitted to the respective committees and will be re-submitted to ELT for adoption in May 2024.
+1 policy remains with GM for review.
 5 Workforce Management Plan is adopted and implemented by Council.
 Workforce Management Plan actions are implemented within the recommended time frames.
 Yes Yes Υ Workforce Management Plan adopted October 2022 6 Human Resources content on Council's Intranet is up-to-date and accurate.
 Regular monitoring.
-Yes Yes Y Ongoing monitoring and regular updating of HR content.
-Learning and Development 1 Traineeships and apprenticeships are offered at a minimum level of Cert III; School-Based Traineeships are offered at a minimum level of Cert II.
+Yes Yes Υ Ongoing monitoring and regular updating of HR content Learning and Development 1 Traineeships and apprenticeships are offered at a minimum level of Cert III; School-Based Traineeships are offered at a minimum level of Cert II.
 Trainees and apprentices complete traineeship qualification.
-80% 100% Y 100% of apprentices who finished July - December were complete.
-100% of SBTs who completed by 31.12.2023 finished traineeship at minimum or higher standard 2 Staff are provided with an adequate number of training hours including information on new legislation.
-Minimum number of training courses attended per staff member per annum 1 Yes Y 407 training sessions attended by staff October - December, with 120 training sessions attended in July - September; some staff attended more than one training.
-All staff with computer access also have access to Council's online courses library.
-3 Staff performance management processes are in place.
-Procedure regularly reviewed.
-Yes Yes Υ
+80% 100% Y 100% of apprentices who finished July - March were complete.
+100% of SBTs who completed by 31.12.2023 finished traineeship at minimum or higher standard.
+2 Staff are provided with an adequate number of training hours including information on new legislation.
+Minimum number of training courses attended per staff member per annum 1 Yes Y Training sessions: January - March 2024 - 324 October - December 2023 - 407 July - September 2023 - 120 Some staff attended more than one training.
+All staff with computer access also have access to Council's online courses library and private study undertaken on personal time is not included in this data.